Shoheicode/CourseraProjects/Algorithms/ProgrammingAssignment3/README.md

 A Greedy Strategy is basically:
 - Make some greedy choice
-- Reduce to a smaller problem
+- Reduce to a smaller problem (aka subproblem)
 - Iterate